-After I’ve asked questions, done my research, and drafted a design brief, clients play a vital role in deciding what direction the identity will take.
-I’ll come up with a variety of appropriate ideas which will be narrowed down to the strongest possible options, before ultimately I send a PDF presentation showing the best designs in a variety of contexts (on signage, clothing, business cards, etc.).
+After I’ve asked questions, done my research, and drafted a design brief, clients play an important role in deciding what direction the identity will take.
+I’ll come up with a variety of appropriate ideas, they’ll be narrowed down to the strongest possible options, before ultimately I prepare and send a PDF presentation showing the best designs in a variety of relevant contexts (on signage, clothing, business cards, etc.).

-Feedback is taken on board and possible revisions made.
-When everyone’s excited at the result, artwork is supplied in original formats with full ownership.
+Feedback is taken on board, possible revisions are made, and when everyone’s excited at the result, artwork is supplied in original formats along with full ownership.

 Can you make my design look similar to this?

 That’d be easy, but is it really a good idea to fit in?
 It’s more difficult, but ultimately much more rewarding, if the design sets a company apart.

 You’re in a different country from me.
 Will this affect things?

 The majority of my clients are overseas.
 As much as I enjoy meeting face-to-face, I’ve found that talking on the phone, through video calls, and communicating by email can save everyone a lot time that would otherwise be spent travelling.

 I’ve dealt with print companies around the world and I’m happy to offer moneysaving advice.
 Here’s a quick primer: Questions to ask before printing your promotional material.
 The comment thread is useful, too (thanks readers).